Fund firm Jupiter posts strong inflows as confidence rallies

-In a trading statement covering the three months to September 30, Jupiter said assets under management rose to 29.9 billion pounds, up from 29 billion pounds at June 30.
+In a trading statement covering the three months to Sept.
+30, Jupiter said assets under management rose to 29.9 billion pounds ($47.63 billion), up from 29 billion pounds at June 30.

 Analysts at Numis had forecast net inflows of 27 million pounds.
 Jupiter said the net inflows were its largest since the fourth quarter of last year.